kudapara/curated-design-tools/README.md

 - [Zondicons](https://www.zondicons.com) - A set of free premium SVG icons for you to use on your digital products.
 - [Icomoon](https://icomoon.io) - WebApp that lets you create your own package of icons from different sources there are both paid and free sources
 - [Material icons](https://material.io/tools/icons) - Material icons are delightful, beautifully crafted symbols for common actions and items
+- [Flaticon](https://www.flaticon.com/home) - A repostitory of scalable vector icons and icon packs.
+The site gives you the ability to search for related icons to a selected icon/asset.

 ### Font Icons